 Your product backlog includes, well – pretty much everything.
 Typically ordered vertically by each Issue’s business value, ours is a collection of user stories, half-baked feature ideas, things we might do in the future, technical work, and anything else.
 The point is to make a habit of getting stuff out of your head, and into GitHub.

 Be honest with yourself, though: if it's never going to get done, it’s best to close the Issue.

 The Icebox represents items that are a low priority in the product backlog.
 We don't want to delete these and create a cycle of raising duplicate Issues, so we keep them in our icebox with just enough information attached that we can pick it up sometime in the future -- if and when we choose to do so.

 Icebox Issues should not take up a team member’s time or mental bandwidth; we find that putting ideas into the Icebox Pipeline gets them out of our heads and helps us focus on immediate priorities.

-Your sprint backlog contains the work your team has committed to tackling in a given Milestone.
-Your team can collaborate to add Estimates to Issues (by time or complexity), requirements, and attach a Milestone.
+Your sprint backlog contains the work your team has committed to tackling in a given Sprint.
+Your team can collaborate to add Estimates to Issues (by time or complexity), requirements, and attach Zenhub Sprints.

-We suggest ordering Issues vertically by priority on your ZenHub Board.
-To groom things even further, use the Icebox pipeline to “freeze” stories that aren’t a priority, and the Backlog pipeline to prioritize Issues for multiple Milestones.
-When a team member is ready for a new task, they simply filter the Board by Milestone, then drag Issues from the Backlog to In Progress pipelines.
+We suggest ordering Issues vertically by priority on your Zenhub Board.
+To groom things even further, use the Icebox pipeline to “freeze” stories that aren’t a priority, and the Backlog pipeline to prioritize Issues for multiple sprints.
+When a team member is ready for a new task, they simply filter the Board by the sprint, then drag Issues from the Backlog to In Progress pipelines.

 Note: Beware of scope creep.
 Once a sprint begins, your Issues should remain fixed.